THautamaki/GHSCM_results/Readme.md

 `Analysis_of_scalability.R`.
 Additionally, the memory consumption can be studied using the R scripts `Run_p1000_10_iterations.R` and `Run_p2000_2_iterations.R`.
-To ensure that R does not use excessive memory, run the script using Rscript on the Windows command line and monitor memory usage in Task Manager.
+To ensure that R does not use excessive memory, run these two scripts separately using Rscript on the Windows command line and monitor memory usage in Task Manager.

 ## Performing the real-world dataset analyses